 Alvie was hooked for the first five minutes, chair dancing and watching Shlomo bouncing around under colourful lights.
 Then he fell into a spontaneous deep nap, because that’s what babies do.
 His eight-year-old cousin thought it was amazing though and was still practicing his new skills the next day.

 What didn’t you like about the show?

-What did your grown-up think of the show?
+What did your grown-up think about the show?

-Would you tell your friends to come and see the show?
+Would you tell your friends to come to the show?

 Yes!
 Especially ones with kids maybe five and up.